baedrik/SCRT-sealed-bid-auction/README.md

 # Sealed Bid Auction

+Be sure to read the WALKTHROUGH.md if you are using this contract as a template to build your own secret contract...

 This is a contract that implements a sealed bid auction where the bid and sold tokens are SNIP-20 compliant.
 Technically they don't have to be fully compliant.
 They just need to follow SNIP-20 specs for the Send function (as well as the RegisterReceive function, which is needed to set up the Send/Receive functionality).
-As the SNIP-20 spec has not been finalized, the below format is used at the present time for testing, and will be updated if the final SNIP-20 spec differs.
-This testing implementation requires that Send should callback a Receive function with the following msg format:
+SNIP-20 spec requires that Send should callback a Receive function with the following msg format:
 ```sh
 pub struct Snip20ReceiveMsg {
     pub sender: HumanAddr,